LNR Juniors: Competition Team

 Fridays – Sundays: No organized practice, but we will recommended training to complete on your own.

-Summer training program starts June 10th runs 9 weeks through Friday August 9th.
-Comp team will have a light training schedule the week of June 17th (Ironwood camp) and 4th of July 4th week and team members not going on the California camp will practice with Devo team at the end of July.
+Summer training program starts June 15th runs 9 weeks through Friday August 14th.
+Comp team will have a light training schedule the week of June 15th (Ironwood camp).
+Team members not going to the Colorado camp will practice with the Devo team at the end of July.
 3 day and 5 day a week registration options are available.

 Mondays: 8am at Hyland Park.
 Distance Rollerski.